Dylan-JD/Goalapp-react-native/README.md

 # Goalapp

+To start:
-first use "npm install" to install the  node_modules secondly, use "npm start" ot start expo. then use a to run the andriod
+1.first use "npm install" to install the  node_modules
+2.secondly, use "npm start" ot start expo.
+3.then use a to run the andriod

 the fuction of this app is add goal, and delete the record.